 - Continuous sampling: Automated monitoring provides continuous sampling of air quality, typically at multiple locations around the construction site.

 - Minimal maintenance: Each monitor operates autonomously, protected by a weatherproof enclosure and powered by AC mains or solar-charged batteries.

-- Timely alerts: Automated systems can send alerts to on-site project managers for prompt action.
+- Automatic alerts: Automated systems send alerts to on-site project staff for prompt action.

 - Web access: Air quality status is displayed on a project website and reports are generated at required intervals.
-Reports and data are archived automatically for easy retrieval.
+Reports and data are archived automatically for easy reference.

-- Cost-effective: Multiple dust monitoring systems cost less and provide better coverage than a roving technician with a hand-held dust monitor.
-Combination monitoring: Our automated monitoring platform can present data from dust, noise, vibration, and geotechnical measurements all on the same project website.
+- Combined Environmental monitoring: Our automated monitoring platform can present data from dust, noise, vibration, and geotechnical measurements all on the same project website.